aicjofs/zclassic-swing-wallet-ui/README.md

 ![Screenshot](https://github.com/vaklinov/zcash-swing-wallet-ui/raw/master/docs/ZCashWallet.png "Main Window")

+### Announcement about ZCash release 1.0
+ZCash is about to be released within hours.
+It is expected that the GUI wallet will work with the ZCash 1.0 release but fixes may be necessary.
+There is more work planned for the time after release like the fix for showing outgoing Z transactions and various new features.
+So stay tuned and check for new versions in the days after ZCash release.
+The fun does not end on Oct.
+28th - it begins!

 ## Building, installing and running the Wallet GUI

 **For security reasons it is recommended to always build the program from GitHub**